statKim/hyunsungkim/content/authors/admin/_index.md

 I am also a member of the [Multivariate Statistics Lab](https://sites.google.com/view/caumulti).
 Prior to that, I received my M.A. in Statistics and B.A. in Applied Statistics at Chung-Ang University.

-My research interests include dimension reduction, functional data analysis and high-dimensional data analysis.
+My research interests include functional data analysis, non-Euclidean data analysis, dimension reduction and high-dimensional data analysis.
-Currently, my main research work includes robust principal component analysis for partially observed functional data.
+Currently, my main research work includes developing PCA like dimension reduction method for functional data on Riemannian manifolds, and the functional clustering method for Riemannian functional data.

 I love R coding and making documents using Rmarkdown.
 I sometimes write on [my personal blog](https://statkim.github.io/) about Statistics, R, etc.